HSFGR Breed Standard

 Teats

 Teats should rest on the udder at an angle babies can walk up and nurse without doing acrobatics.
 Not straight down, not pointing outward toward the legs or to far inward.
-While Heritage Silkies are not bred for dairy production, they should still show a neat, functional udder with good support and a capacity appropriate to the doe’s frame.
+While Silkies are not bred for dairy production, they should still show a neat, functional udder with good support and a capacity appropriate to the doe’s frame.

 Scrotum, Testicles & Teats – Desired Buck Conformation: